HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/usage.md

   ![](../../../assets/HCL_DX_Picker_Select_Asset.png)

 Selecting an item triggers the [`HCL-DX-PICKER-SELECT`](./access.md#dx-picker-events) event.
-This action also saves the `last known location`, so that opening DX Picker again will automatically display the location of the last selected item.
+The picker saves the selected item's last known location and displays it automatically when reopened.

 !!! note
-    The persisting last known location is `saved` until the session is ended or expires, after which it will reset to the default location.
+    The saved location persists until the session ends or expires.
+It then resets to the default location.

 ## Navigating collections